- 7 min read

-“I see quite a few developments in the logistics world, both in Rotterdam and far beyond.
+“We see quite a few developments in the logistics world, both in Rotterdam and far beyond.
 The supply chain demands more and more.
 Just consider warehousing, cross-docking; everything has to go faster, there is a shortage of drivers; more demands more and more reliability.
 You can tackle a large number of those challenges by making the processes more efficient and providing more real-time insights.”

 “What’s also unique in the Netherlands is the large volume of transport of perishable goods.
 Food and beverages, of course, but also flowers.
 The export of flowers and plants, with a value of €6 billion, is the most important export product of the Netherlands after machinery.
 For this reefer loading it’s essential that the content be handled quickly.
 Peripass can play a big role there too.”